Territory of the Islamic State – West Africa Province: Rise and fall of Boko Haram

-Territorial Control
+Territorial control

 As of 2022, International Crisis Group researchers estimated that 800,000 to over 3 million civilians live under ISWAP's rule.
 Despite not fully controlling the areas where it is present, ISWAP maintains more control over large areas in the countryside than the Nigerian government.

-In 2021, ISWAP attacked and overran Boko Haram's bases in the Sambisa Forest and Abubakar Shekau killed himself.
-As a result, many Boko Haram fighters defected to ISWAP or fled south into Kaduna State, Nigeria.
-A faction of Boko Haram led by four commanders of the Njimiya camp, rebelled and waged a low-level insurgency against IS in Sambisa Forest following the Battle of Sambisa in 2021.
-The dissidents eventually surrendered to security forces in December 2022, having been defeated by the Islamic State.

 On 24 January 2022, the small town of Gudumbali was captured and declared as ISWAP's capital.
 However, it was recaptured by Nigerian troops on 26 January.

+Anti–ISWAP insurgency

+As a result of ISWAP's attack on Boko Haram's bases in the Sambisa Forest which resulted in Abubakar Shekau killing himself, many Boko Haram fighters defected to ISWAP or fled south into Kaduna State, Nigeria.
+A faction of Boko Haram led by four commanders of the Njimiya camp, rebelled and waged a low-level insurgency against ISWAP in the Sambisa Forest following a battle in 2021.
+The dissidents eventually surrendered to Nigerian security forces in December 2022, having been defeated by the Islamic State.

-In late 2022, the Battles of Toumbun Allura Kurnawa and Toumbun Gini erupted between ISWAP and Boko Haram.
+In late 2022, the battles for Toumbun Allura Kurnawa and Toumbun Gini erupted between ISWAP and Boko Haram.
 By January 2023, these clashes had ended in a substantial Boko Haram victory and the loss of several ISWAP bases at Lake Chad, though heavy fighting continued during the next months.

+The next major attack occurred on January 7, in the villages of Toumbun Gini, seizing large amounts of ISWAP weaponry and then killing ISWAP militants fleeing westward.
+At least 100 ISWAP fighters were killed in the battle, and 35 were injured.
+The leader of ISWAP, Abu Musab al-Barnawi, was forced to flee during the Boko Haram offensive.
+Ten ISWAP fighters surrendered to Nigerien forces after the battle at Toumbun Gini to avoid Boko Haram attacks.

-Between November 5 and 8 2025, Boko Haram fighters launched a naval invasion against ISWAP bases across the various islands in Lake Chad.
+Between November 5–8 2025, Boko Haram fighters launched a naval invasion against ISWAP bases across the various islands in Lake Chad.
 Clashes left at least 4 Boko Haram attackers dead and 200 ISWAP members killed.
 Boko Haram successfully seized several ISWAP bases, surviving militants fled into their mainland hideouts around Ali Jillimari, Metele, Kangarwa, and Gudumbali in northern Borno.

 Governorates

-In 2021, ISWAP created 4 governorates centered on the Lake Chad, Sambisa Forest, Timbuktu, and Tumbuma, each are headed by a wali and have their own governing structures.
+The governorates are headed by a wali and have their own governing structures.
 Each governorate has its own military commanders, and sends at least two representatives to ISWAP's shura.
+By late 2022, ISWAP's subdivisions enjoyed a high level of autonomy.

+Former governorates

+In 2021, ISWAP created 4 governorates centered on the Lake Chad, Sambisa Forest, Timbuktu, and Tumbuma.
 By early 2022, ISWAP acknowledged five governorates, namely Lake Chad, Sambisa, Al Farouq, Kerenoa, and Banki.
 Another sub-division "Central Nigeria", became active in the following months, though this one appeared operate as an insurgent force instead of trying to caputure territory.

-By late 2022, ISWAP's subdivisions enjoyed a high level of autonomy.
+Map of ISWAP's Mantiqa (districts).